 However, the goal isn’t merely to find common ground.
 The goal, as ambitious as it sounds, is to abolish racism.
 At the very least, the goal is to develop an effective protocol that gets people to willingly change their perspective to one of inclusion rather than exclusion.
 Finding common ground is just a starting point.

-The inevitable result of focusing on our differences is conflict.
-Focusing on our similarities and connecting on them buys us time to see one another as more alike than different.
+The inevitable result of focusing on our differences i conflict.
+Focusing on our similarities and connecting with them buys us time to see one another as more alike than different.
 We all want the same things and enjoy the same things.
 We only forget this when we become obsessed with the superficial differences that only run skin deep.

 7) Time and exposure are the only ways to eliminate racism

 “Sometimes my approach raised eyebrows.
 Some people who don’t know me very well angrily questioned my endeavors criticized my methods and suggested that I was selling out.

 However, I have Klan robes, given to me voluntarily, hanging in my closet.
 Ku Klux Klan members have invited me to their homes for dinner.
 And some members have quit the Klan as a result of getting to know and respect me and my non-racist beliefs.

 Time and exposure is a great healer—perhaps the only healer for irrational fear and hatred.
 Laws can be made to take people out of the Klan, but laws cannon be made to take the Klan mentality out of people.
 The best way we can learn to respect each other is to know each other.”

 When people talk about fighting racism, they often forget that they’re fighting a war on a physical and a mental front.

 The physical battle is the easiest to fight.
 We can create anti-discrimination mandates, directives, and laws that make treating people differently based on their race illegal.
 However, these are only as effective as the progress made on the mental front.